- DIRTY TEETH

 - Motion sickness

 - Poor reaction to vaccines

 The B-complex vitamins work more efficiently if there is sufficient Vitamin C in the diet and both are critical to protein and fat absorption.
 If your dog has chronic ear problems, kidney, liver or metabolic diseases, skin allergies, pigmentation changes, epilepsy or behavioral changes including aggression, timidity, fear and anxiety or an inability to think and act clearly, he may be showing a deficiency in B-complex vitamins.

 The B vitamins can be bought as single components.
-It is possible to buy B-1, B6, B12, etc. Many people use these vitamins without using the whole complex.
+It is possible to buy B-1, B6, Vitamin B12, etc. Many people use these vitamins without using the whole complex.
 None of these are found naturally.
 Foods containing B vitamins contain several of them, and there is no known food in which they are isolated.
 So if you decide to feed extra B6 for example, it should always be fed along with the complex powder.
 No one part of the vitamin should be isolated for more than one month without re-evaluation.